 Records are the first step in the orthodontic treatment plan.
-The records include a panoramic x-ray, a cephalometric x-ray, digital photos and impressions of the teeth.
+The records include a panoramic x-ray, a cephalometric x-ray, digital photos and impressions or intraoral scans of the teeth.
 These records are used to confirm treatment needs and ensure a proper diagnosis of the problems.

 An appliance that is used to maintain (retain) the correct alignment of the teeth.
 These can include clear retainers (removable night time retainers), bonded retainers (bonded behind the front teeth) or Hawley retainers (plastic with a front wire)